mityu/yoMMD/README.md

 yoMMD manages its all dependencies as submodule.
 You don't need to additionaly install any libraries.

-## On macOS

 ```
 $ git clone https://github.com/mityu/yoMMD
 $ cd yoMMD
-$ git submodule update --init --recursive  # Initialize submodule.
+$ make init-submodule # Initialize submodule.
 This takes a bit long time...
 $ make build-submodule
 $ make release -j4  # Build ./release/yoMMD executable
 ```

+### On macOS
 If you want to create application bundle (`yoMMD.app`), additionaly do:

 ```